-If a boot image is not found with the same architecture, Configuration Manager looks for a boot image that is compatible with the architecture of the client.
+If a boot image isn't found with the same architecture, Configuration Manager looks for a boot image that's compatible with the architecture of the client.
 It looks in the list of task sequences found in step 2.
 For example, a 64-bit client is compatible with 32-bit and 64-bit boot images.
 A 32-bit client is compatible with only 32-bit boot images.
 UEFI clients are only compatible with matching architecture.
 A 64-bit UEFI client is compatible with only 64-bit boot images and a 32-bit UEFI client is compatible with only 32-bit boot images.